Marjorie Walter (1932 - 2020) - Obituary

 Marjorie was a member of St. Mary's Catholic Church in Alton.

-In addition to her brother, Robert Lyons; she is also survived by two sons and daughters-in-law with two daughters and sons-in-law, Thomas (Vonda) Walter, Daniel Walter, Cathy Walter, Nancy (John) Culiberk and Thomas Mangara.
+In addition to her brother Robert Lyons; she is also survived by two sons and daughter-in-law, two daughters and two sons-in-law, Thomas (Vonda) Walter, Daniel Walter, Cathy Walter, Nancy (John) Culiberk and Thomas Mangara.

-She will be greatly missed by her five grandchildren, Mathew and Christopher Mangara, Sean, Amy, and Michael Walter; and one great granddaughter, McKenna Mangara.
+She will be greatly missed by her five grandchildren, Matthew and Christopher Mangara, Sean, Amy and Michael Walter; and one great granddaughter, McKenna Mangara.

 She was devoted to her family and grandchildren.

-Private family visitation to be held at Elias, Kallal, and Schaaf and Staten-Fine Funeral Home in Godfrey, Illinois.
+Private family visitation to be held at Elias, Kallal & Schaaf Funeral Home in Godfrey, Illinois.

+A Mass of Christian Burial will be held for family at St. Mary's Catholic Church in Alton.

-Memorials will be made to the five A's Human Society in Alton and/or Crisis Food Center in Alton.
+Memorials will be made to 5 A's Humane Society in Alton and Crisis Food Center in Alton.